Where to stay

 • What is a good hotel near Sacred Mosque?

-• What is a good hotel in Corso Buenos Aires near BurJuman Mall?
+• What is a good hotel in Corso Buenos Aires near Al Rigga Metro Station?

-• Is there a good hotel near Prophet's Mosque?
+• Is there a good hotel near BurJuman Mall?

 • How much is a cheap hotel near Corso Buenos Aires?

-Over the last 3 days, Corso Buenos Aires hotels have been found for as cheap as $18/night in searches by HotelsCombined users.
+Over the last 3 days, Corso Buenos Aires hotels have been found for as cheap as $12/night in searches by HotelsCombined users.

 • What are the most popular landmarks to visit in Corso Buenos Aires?

-The most popular landmark in Corso Buenos Aires is Sacred Mosque located in Mecca, followed by BurJuman Mall and Prophet's Mosque, located in Dubai and Medina, respectively.
+The most popular landmark in Corso Buenos Aires is Sacred Mosque located in Mecca, followed by Al Rigga Metro Station and BurJuman Mall, located in Dubai and Dubai, respectively.
 Depending on where and how long you plan on staying in Corso Buenos Aires, you may be able to visit at least one of these cities.

 See more FAQs